prep-gh/flowcrypt-docs/_pages/business/enterprise.md

 We will help make FlowCrypt compatible with your (or customer/vendor) current systems for interoperability.

-Integration or enforcement of use of your current key management mechanisms, LDAP servers, etc.
+Integration or enforcement of use of your current key management mechanisms, LDAP servers, etc. See [Keyserver integration](../technical/keyserver-integration.html).

 ## Custom security rules